FOR IMMEDIATE RELEASE

 Contact: Adele R. Meyer, Executive Director

 Resale...
 THE Destination for Holiday Shopping

 Savvy shoppers see resale as their best shopping secret.
 The industry has a diversity of stores offering something for all consumer pocketbooks and tastes.
 Shoppers find interesting, quality gifts at a fraction of the price they would pay at a regular store, even on sale... and that helps them enjoy Happy Holidays—Resale Style!.
 The attraction to resale is twofold: you can give something unique and save a lot of money.
-American consumers may still be experiencing uneasiness when it comes to their purchase decisions this holiday season, but smart shoppers can easily give everyone on their list twice as much, and still have money left over, when shopping resale without sacrificing excellence.
+Some consumers may still be experiencing uneasiness when it comes to their purchase decisions this holiday season, but smart shoppers can easily give everyone on their list twice as much, and still have money left over, when shopping resale without sacrificing excellence.
 They will also find items with their original price tags still attached.
-People get things home and don't like them as well as they did in the store or never find the perfect match for that garment they just had to have—it happens more frequently than one would expect.
+People get things home and don't like them as well as they did in the store or never find the perfect match for that garment or a place for home decor items they just had to have—it happens more frequently than one would expect.

 Resale offers the same amenities consumers are used to seeing at department stores... except for the higher retail prices!
 Don't be surprised to find Santa visiting a local resale shop during one of their many holiday promotions which often include drawings, sales, evening shopping parties and benefits for local charities.
 However, what many people enjoy most is the fact that they are buying from a small shop, a local business that supports their community, and they get personal attention they do not receive at large chain stores.